How to Get an Apartment Rented in New York

 Figure Out Your Approval Criteria

-Setting a Criteria by Income and Credit
+Setting Criteria by Income and Credit

 The standard norm in New York City is to assess their income using a formula that requires the potential tenant to earn at least 40 times the monthly rent.